cisco/elsy/docs/configuringlcrepo.md

-# Using LC in a Project
+# Using elsy in a Project

-The simplest way to incorporate `lc` into your project (either new or existing) is to use the `lc init` command:
+The simplest way to incorporate elsy into your project (either new or existing) is to use the `lc init` command:

-For example, to create a new lc repo that publishes a docker image, and uses the built-in mvn template, do:
+For example, to create a new elsy repo that publishes a docker image, and uses the built-in mvn template, do:

 ```